Lets you specify/view/adjust environment variables.

 class, this is possible via the local overrides file

-When found in the Jalopy settings directory, the variables defined here will override any other custom or system variables.
+When found in the Jalopy settings directory, the specified variables will override any other custom or system variables.
 The overrides file uses the common java.util.Properties format.

 Since 1.6

-Please note that the environment may be overwritten manually using the Console and Ant Plug-ins as well.
-Please refer to the Plug-in documentation.
+The above example would define/override the variables “author” and “division”.
+Please note that the environment may be overwritten manually using the Console and Ant plug-ins as well.
+Please refer to the corresponding plug-in documentation.

 file | The absolute path of the currently processed source file